 Councillor Call for Action (CCfA) allows any councillor to refer matters of concern within the community to an Overview and Scrutiny Committee.
 The aim of this measure is to provide councillors with additional powers that enable them to respond to local community concerns which have proved difficult to resolve.

 The current Overview and Scrutiny model was adopted by the council in May 2018.
-Find information about Scrutiny before May 2018.
+Information about Scrutiny before May 2018 can be viewed below.